HLasse/TextDescriptives/docs/readability.rst

     *Flesch-Kincaid Grade = 0.39 × (ASL) + 11.8 × (ASW) - 15.59*

     Note: requires hyphenation.
-Also note that other tools include punctuations in the Flesch-Kincaid grade calculation which lead to different scores.
+Also note that some other tools include punctuations as a word in the Flesch-Kincaid grade calculation which leads to different scores.
 We believe this is not the intended behavior and only include tokens that are not punctuation in the calculation.
+Be sure to use the same tool if comparing scores.

 * `Automated readability index <https://en.wikipedia.org/wiki/Automated_readability_index>`__, is a readability test that calculates an approximate U.S. grade level needed to understand a text.
 It is based on the average number of characters per word and the average sentence length.
 The formula is: